 Psychology is the scientific study of the mind and behavior.
 In the health professions, it has become typical for medical doctors, psychologists and allied health professionals to practice integrated medicine, in which they work together in treating patients.
 In response to this shift, medical college admissions tests include more questions regarding behavioral medicine.
 That is why pursuing Appalachian State University’s Psychology (BS) - Health Studies degree is an ideal fit for someone wanting to pursue a career in a health-related field.
 Courses within this degree include classes in psychology, biology and exercise science.

 A majority of students in the Psychology (BS) - Health Studies degree are pursuing a healthcare career.
-Many aim to study clinical psychology at the graduate level, because of Appalachian’s Masters of Arts program in Clinical Psychology and because of the Department of Psychology’s strong core of faculty with clinical psychology research and applied interests.
+Many aim to study clinical psychology at the graduate level, because of Appalachian’s Doctor of Psychology program and because of the Department of Psychology’s strong core of faculty with clinical psychology research and applied interests.
 Faculty members often include undergraduate and graduate students in their research labs, giving undergraduate students a chance to participate in research.
 The department also houses a psychology clinic, operated by faculty and students, that provides assessment and psychotherapy services to individuals in the community.

 Employment: Psychology majors are competitive for many bachelor’s entry-level jobs because of their ability to think critically, their strong oral and written communication skills, and their tendency to be concerned by real-world problems and ability to pull from scientific literature to solve them.

 Graduate school: Many students from this major pursue master’s or doctoral level graduate education in clinical psychology, medicine, occupational therapy, physical therapy, or other allied health professions.
 Because these professional programs are highly competitive, students are advised to apply to many different programs in order to maintain their competitiveness.

 A minor is not required but is possible to complete within the Health Studies concentration.